World traveler Clown Tom Bolton

 Having mentioned food, I would say that most meals I had in the Philippines were generally ok but rather bland compared to most Asian cuisines like Thai or Indian.
 Often one had rice and fish – for breakfast!
 Another specialty was roasted pig like seen at this street stall, even for people who eat such things one wonders how they can look at it, yuk.

 Arriving in Cebu city, I ended up staying at a Catholic Center.
 It wasn’t a requirement but they asked me if I wasn’t a seminarian.
 Hah, good guess but not quite.
 The Spanish had established themselves first in Cebu, which was their capital before it got moved to Manila.
 They had built a fortification there called Fort San Pedro and again numerous churches.
 The impressive Cebu Metropolitan Cathedral was across from my accommodation.

-Here I also took the photo of the conquistador statue.
+Fort San Pedro, the oldest Spanish fort left in the Philippines is in Cebu city.
+I don’t remember why I didn’t get more images of the location.
+Here I took the photo of the conquistador Manuel Lopez de Legazpi statue and the gardens.
 They certainly didn’t let anyone forget who evangelized the country!
 Every time I hear about how Islam spread through conquest, I think about such images from the Philippines and Latin America.
 No lack of blood was shed by the Catholic church extending its reach.